 Training Volume Recommendations:

-- Up to 10 sets per muscle and week, there seems to be a dose-response relationship, where more sets mean greater muscle growth and strength increases.
+- Up to 10 sets per muscle group and week, there seems to be a dose-response relationship, where more sets mean greater muscle growth and strength gains.

 - These figures apply provided that the set is taken close to or to failure.
 Sets stopped long before failure require less recovery, and thus enable you to train with higher volumes than those mentioned above.